-The highest rates of plan changes following MTB discussion were identified in bladder cancer (20.6%), prostate cancer (17.6%), and upper tract urothelial cancer (33.3%), with kidney cancer patients being the least likely to experience a change (11.1%).
+ence a change (11.1%).
 While multivariable analysis did not reveal these diagnoses to be independently associated with a change, these results seem consistent with practice patterns observed in urology.
-Most bladder and prostate cancer patients are discussed at MTB following biopsy or transurethral bladder tumour resection (TURBT), whereas kidney cancer patients rarely undergo biopsy and are often presented following a pathologic diagnosis made at the time of definitive treatment (i.e. partial nephrectomy or thermal ablation).
-Additionally, there is little evidence for adjuvant or neo-adjuvant therapies in kidney cancer, limiting the possible treatment options for these patients, but as more therapies are approved for high-risk renal cell carcinoma the likelihood of change in these patients may increase.13
+Most bladder and prostate cancer patients are discussed at MTB following biopsy or transurethral bladder tumour resection (TURBT), whereas kidney cancer patients rarely undergo biopsy and are often presented following a pathological diagnosis made at the time of definitive treatment (i.e., partial nephrectomy or thermal ablation).
+Additionally, there is little evidence for adjuvant or neo-adjuvant therapies in kidney cancer, limiting the possible treatment options for these patients; as more therapies are approved for high-risk renal cell carcinoma, the likelihood of change in these patients may increase.

-Conversely, patients with bladder or prostate cancer have multiple treatment options and adjuvant therapies available to them likely resulting in a high rate of change in these patients ^{14,15} Representative examples of changes made in our study include bladder cancer patients who were determined to warrant medical therapy with Bacillus Calmette-Guerin therapy as opposed to surveillance following TURBT and patients with high risk pathologic features following prostatectomy who were going to have the option of adjuvant radiation therapy discussed, but were determined by the MTB to be an appropriate candidate for surveillance instead.
+Conversely, patients with bladder or prostate cancer have multiple treatment options and adjuvant therapies available to them, likely resulting in a high rate of change in these patients.
+Representative examples of changes made in our study include bladder cancer patients who were determined to warrant medical therapy with bacillus Calmette-Guerin therapy as opposed to surveillance following TURBT, and patients with high-risk pathological features following prostatectomy who were going to have the option of adjuvant radiation therapy discussed, but were determined by the MTB to be an appropriate candidate for surveillance instead.